Originally posted on 2020-04-02 01:59:00

 Arguably, Robinson's most significant contribution to music was masterminding the formation of The Sugarhill Gang and the release of their hit, “Rapper's Delight” in 1979, which became the first commercially successful rap single.
 The group was discovered in Englewood, New Jersey, where Sugar Hill Records was based.

-She also was the visionary and guiding force behind Grandmaster Flash & the Furious Five's most successful single, “The Message”, which is credited as the rap song that brought socially conscious lyrics into hip hop.
+She also was the visionary and guiding force behind Grandmaster Flash & the Furious Five's most successful single, “The Message”, which is credited as the rap song that brought socially conscious lyrics into hip hop music.
 She persuaded the group to record the song while it was still an estranged demo recording, surprisingly created by a studio percussionist for the Sugar Hill Gang.

 By commercializing the market for rap records, Robinson is credited as the mother of modern hip-hop.
 The song “Rapper's Delight” brought rap into the public music arena, and revolutionized the music industry as it introduced the idea of re-using existing compositions, a practice that later became known as “sampling”.

-In 1986, the Robinsons sold the Chess Records catalog, that they had acquired from GRT back in the 1970s, to MCA Records (who was their distributor since 1984).
+In 1986, the Robinsons sold the Chess Records catalog, which they had acquired from GRT back in the 1970s, to MCA Records (who was their distributor since 1984).
 Their son, Joey Robinson, was a member of another rap act, West Street Mob.

+Robinson has been a resident of Englewood, New Jersey.
 Her grandson Darnell Robinson's $297,750 fifteenth birthday party was featured on an episode of MTV's My Super Sweet Sixteen.